mongodb/docs-ecosystem/source/includes/substitute-placeholders-azure-key.rst

     You must substitute all text in quotes and angle brackets with your KMS configuration values.

-    For example, the Node.js code prompts you to include a client id value as
+    For example, the Node.js code prompts you to include a key name value as follows:
-    follows:

     .. code-block:: javascript
        :copyable: false

        azure: {
-         clientId: "<Azure client ID>"
+         keyName: "<Azure key name>"
          ...
        }

-    If your Azure client ID is "12345678", you should substitute the text as
+    If your Azure master key name is "my-key-name", you should substitute the text as follows:
-    follows:

     .. code-block:: javascript
        :copyable: false

        azure: {
-         clientId: "12345678"
+         keyName: "my-key-name"
          ...
        }